cedric-tech-event/aspera-api-examples/README.md

 ## No internet access

-If you don't have internet access on the system, download the Transfer SDK from:
+If you don't have internet access on the system, download the Transfer SDK with a system with access from:

 <https://ibm.biz/aspera_transfer_sdk>